JoyDike/Termii-CPaaS-Pricing-Analysis/README.md

 - Strategic pricing recommendation memo

 ## Business Context
-Termii operates a margin-sensitive model — purchasing message delivery capacity from carriers at wholesale rates and selling to
+Nexora Connect operates a margin-sensitive model — purchasing message delivery capacity from carriers at wholesale rates and selling to
 Enterprise, SME and Startup clients at retail